Anatomy of a complex query using extensions

 Developer

 You can obtain insightful contextual results using nested queries on many lines using query extensions.
-Coveo for Salesforce takes advantage of such complex queries to present valuable contextual information in Coveo Insight panels.
+Coveo for Salesforce takes advantage of such complex queries to present valuable contextual information in Coveo Insight Panels.

 You first need to know that in a multi-line query, the lines are processed from the first to the last.
 The result set from the first line is available to the next lines and so forth.